 Your site has issues with its traffic sources.
 Google ads may not be placed on pages receiving traffic from certain sources.
 For example, publishers may not participate in paid-to-click programs, send unwanted emails or display ads as the result of the action of any software application.Traffic fluctuation (and ensuring healthy navigation) | Sustainable Monetized Websites

 - Make sure your pages comply with Google's Landing page quality guidelines.

-- Review the Program policies and Webmaster Guidelines for more information on how to stay compliant.
+- Review the Program policies and the Spam policies for Google web search for more information on how to stay compliant.